Irish island asks Americans to move there

 "It's a beautiful-looking place to be," Begley told CNN.
 "And you're living in a nice community where everyone knows everyone, everyone's friendly."

-According to Arranmore's website, the island also offers rock climbing, boating, sea safaris, and Irish language lessons for young people -- as well as the traditional Early's Bar, " legendary for [its] music and craic."
+According to Arranmore's website, the island also offers rock climbing, boating, sea safaris, and Irish language lessons for young people -- as well as the traditional Early's Bar."

 Australians, meanwhile, are invited to trade "brown snakes and Great Whites for acres of open (and safe!) space," adding, "Fed up of overpacked beaches?
 On Arranmore you'll have secluded beaches all to yourself."